AlvaroRuizDelgado/Chameleon_Prototype/README.md

 # Chameleon

-Basic SFML game made to learn how to export to android.
+Basic SFML game prototype made to teach about color expressions.
+The game is in an early state, patiently waiting for me to get back into it and finish it :(.

 ## File structure